srl-labs/containerlab/docs/manual/kinds/vr-xrv.md

 !!!info
     Default user credentials: `clab:clab@123`

+## Interface naming

+Cisco XRv nodes use the interface naming convention `GigabitEthernet0/0/0/X` (or `Gi0/0/0/X`, both are accepted), where X denotes the port number.

+!!!info
+    Data port numbering starts at `0`, like one would normally expect in the NOS.

 ## Interfaces mapping

 Cisco XRv container can have up to 90 interfaces and uses the following mapping rules: